 Purvis’s earliest patent, in 1883, was an improvement to the hand stamp that replenished its own ink.
 He also patented three designs for the electric railroad, including his final patent in 1897.
 It used an underground wire and a series of magnets to propel railcars.
 This foray into railroad electrification lead to Purvis’s second-most successful venture.
 In 1901, Purvis formed the Union Electric Construction Company and was installed as its first president.
 The company continued well after his death.

 William Purvis never married, instead he lived out the remainder of his days with his sister Annie.
 In spite of his myriad inventions, Purvis was mostly self-taught, having never obtained higher education.
-Purvis died on August 10, 1914, in Philadelphia, Pennsylvania.
+Purvis died on August 10, 1914, in Philadelphia, Pennsylvania at the age of 76.